imgly/pesdk-ios-examples/README.md

 ### Important

-You need Xcode 6.3 Beta 3 to build and run this project.
-The reason for this is, that Apple released Swift 1.2.
-Using Swift 1.0 would cause the code to break after the next release of Xcode.
+Because we are using Swift 1.2, you need at least Xcode 6.3 to build and run this project.
 The current snapshot isn't final yet.
 Some things aren't perfect yet.
 But the major things are done and good to go.
 Future releases will add more comfort to some things.

 ## Objective-C compatibility